Icinga/icinga2/doc/6-distributed-monitoring.md

       global = true
     }

+> **Note**
-Note: The master nodes do not need to know about the indirectly connected clients for connection reasons.
-But since we want to use command endpoint check configuration, we'll need them.
-In order to maximize the effort, we'll sync the client zone and endpoint config to the satellites where the connection information is needed as well.
+> The master nodes do not need to know about the indirectly connected clients.
+> But since we want to use command endpoint check configuration,
+> we'll need them.
+In order to maximize the effort, we'll sync the client zone and
+> endpoint config to the satellites where the connection information is needed as well.

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/{master,satellite,global-templates}
     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/satellite